prettydiff/simple/readme.md

    - Items in a set return the item of reference or null in the case where item is reference but not present in the set.
    - `animals[myFunction] // returns myFunction //`
    - `animals[myCat] // returns null //`
-* block - A bag of instructions that always returns null.
+* block - A bag of instructions that always returns itself.
 The block code is the literal value.
    - Declared by assignment to a block, similar to a function but without the preceeding parenthesis.
    - `animals: {code instructions go in here;}`
    - Executed when a parethesis grouping follows the block's reference.